 If the second example more closely describes you, it’s time to learn the basics of how to sell.
-Some in the coaching industry are naturally adept at selling their own services and taking advantage of the market for coaches, estimated to be worth more than US $1 billion.
-More commonly, new coaches lack skill in the sales process, which may explain why the International Coaching Federation (ICF) estimates a typical coaches’ annual salary to start at just US $27,100 – not quite the lucrative entrée into the world of helping people that will let most coaches pay their bills!
+Some in the coaching industry are naturally adept at selling their own services and taking advantage of the market for coaches, estimated to be worth more than the US $1 billion.
+More commonly, new coaches lack skill in the sales process, which may explain why the International Coaching Federation (ICF) estimates a typical coaches’ annual salary to start at the just US $27,100 – not quite the lucrative entrée into the world of helping people that will let most coaches pay their bills!

-Even sales experts can struggle with this when they don’t have their process perfected, as Hermann and Goldratt speak to: “our funnel seemed loaded with opportunities, but we were winning very few of them”.
+Even sales experts can struggle with this when they don’t have their process-perfected, as Hermann and Goldratt speak to: “our funnel seemed loaded with opportunities, but we were winning very few of them”.
 For coaches, you may have the right target market identified, carefully designed and attractive packages of your services to present, and a “sales funnel” that’s bringing interested people to you for those free discovery calls, but you’re still not getting clients and making the money that will allow you to turn your passion into your livelihood.
 In other words…you just can’t close the deal.

 Learning how to sell is one of the most powerful things you can do to create a successful coaching business.
 In fact, selling has been described as the most important thing a coach does, even more than the actual time spent in coaching sessions with clients.
 According to Carsten Schnier at www.lifecoachhub.com, “…with any business, it is necessary to sell your services…and close the deal.
 Asking the right questions is important, but not asking the questions…is simply wrong and won’t do you any good, nor will it benefit your customer.
 If you can’t sell, how do you intend to make money?”

-Perhaps unfortunately, the ICF Coaching Competencies fail to mention sales and marketing, yet they are crucial to success as a coach.
+Perhaps, unfortunately, the ICF Coaching Competencies fail to mention sales and marketing, yet they are crucial to success as a coach.
 After all, if you can’t get convert inquiries into sales, you won’t be in business long enough to have those transformative conversations with clients.

 Overcoming Your Own Objections

 Overcoming objections is one aspect of a typical sales process, as we’ll learn later.
-Here, we’re referring to the internal objections some coaches may have to selling – the limiting beliefs that are blocking success in this arena.
+Here, we’re referring to the internal objections some coaches may have to sell – the limiting beliefs that are blocking success in this arena.
 Think for a moment about the words “salesman” or “sales” – what comes to mind?
 When asked this question, people often respond with words like, “pushy, manipulative”, “sleazy used car salesman”, or “snake oil salesman”.
-(Apparently there’s not quite as negative a bias out there against saleswomen, or maybe it’s just not what we most often think about when we imagine a salesperson.)
+(Apparently, there’s not quite as negative a bias out there against saleswomen, or maybe it’s just not what we most often think about when we imagine a salesperson.)
 If this describes how you think about sales, then you may need to change your mindset around what it means to sell if you want to become successful in your coaching business.

 As you have these conversations with the good people you know who just happen to be dynamic salespeople, you may begin to notice something reassuring.
 Much of what distinguishes excellent salespeople are skills that coaches hone in our training, beginning with the ability to create a sense of trust and liking with potential clients.
-Some qualities that are identified in the research as being useful to successful selling are natural strengths for many coaches.
+Some qualities identified in the research as useful to successful selling are natural strengths for many coaches.
 Examples include empathy, in which the would-be seller is attuned to the reactions of a potential customer and adjusts their approach to be more aligned, and resilience, when the coach maintains a positive sense of self-esteem even in the face of failing to close a sale – or more likely, many sales.
-Amongst the other fine qualities many salespeople demonstrate is their generosity in sharing advice about books, trainings, experts, and even some of their own shocking failures – so reassuring to struggling coaches who may be losing potential client after potential client!
+Amongst the other fine qualities, many salespeople demonstrate is their generosity in sharing advice about books, training, experts, and even some of their own shocking failures – so reassuring to struggling coaches who may be losing potential client after potential client!